My Path to Becoming a Rabbi and a Writer

 My rabbinic career began at Manhattan’s Park Avenue Synagogue, a congregation of over 1,500 families.
 It was there that I grew into my rabbinic title and flourished.
 Five years later, my path turned westward.
 I married my husband Seth who lived in Seattle.
 After I moved, I became a visiting rabbi to communities in Alberta, Canada and Eastern Washington, an interim rabbi at Congregation Beth Shalom in Seattle, and a rabbi for The High Holy Days at Beth Israel Congregation in Vancouver, BC.

 For over a decade, I was the chaplain for elders at a nursing home in Seattle, WA.
 Today, I continue as a chaplain and rabbi for elders at a retirement community in Seattle, WA.
-I am also an adjunct faculty member at a local hospital’s Clinical Pastoral Education program; an Institute of Jewish Spirituality (IJS) trained Wise Aging facilitator, currently facilitating groups online; and a speaker and scholar-in-residence throughout North America.
-In 2021, I received my Doctor of Divinity, honoris causa from the Jewish Theological Seminary of America.
+I am also an adjunct faculty member at a local hospital’s Clinical Pastoral Education program; an Institute of Jewish Spirituality (IJS) trained Wise Aging facilitator, currently facilitating online cohorts; and a speaker and scholar-in-residence throughout North America.
+In 2021, I received my Doctor of Divinity, honoris causa from the Jewish Theological Seminary of America, and in 2023, I received a Master Practitioner Certificate in NARM (NeuroAffective Relational Model).

 Ordained as a rabbi, I became the sixth generation of rabbis in my family, and the first woman.